alexberezow2024/us_vs_world_soccer/README.md

 ```

 ## Tableau
 This finalized data set was uploaded into Tableau and [visualized as an interactive world map](https://public.tableau.com/app/profile/alex.berezow/viz/USMNTvsWorld/Dashboard1).
 Here is a [screenshot](world_map_screenshot.png) of the map.
+(Alternatively, see the top of this README file.)